stevenjameshogan/angular-capstone_record-collection/README.md

 [x] - Create server POST GENRES request (first test in Postico) [x] - Create client POST GENRES request (add HTML inputs), ensure it makes it to db [X] - Shift server to route, ensure it works
-[] - Create server side DELETE route
+[x] - Create server side DELETE route
-[] - Create client side DELETE route (add html buttons) [] - Polish all routes
+[x] - Create client side DELETE route (add html buttons) [x] - Polish all routes
-    [] - ng-repeat of Records on collection view, as "cards" [] - ng-repeat of Genres on genre view, as "table" [] - Create Genre view (SQL joins to see total in Genre - test first in Postico)
+    [x] - ng-repeat of Records on collection view, as "cards" [x] - ng-repeat of Genres on genre view, as "table" [x] - Create Genre view (SQL joins to see total in Genre - test first in Postico)